Since we had arrived in the dark of night, I had literally no idea what it would look like outside my window when I awoke the next morning.

 There was an array of sailboats and yachts, along with one lone cruise ship that had wandered in closer to land.
 I lingered for a while before deciding to go downstairs and see what my husband was up to.
 He is a good sport, and indulges my wanderlust.

 Unlike my first husband (God rest his soul) who hated airline travel, my current husband is my partner in crime.
 I had never left North America before I met him.
-Now I’ve been to twelve other countries outside the USA, and counting.
+Now I have been to twelve other countries outside the USA, and counting.

 On this particular trip, we decided that we wanted to see “how the other half lives.”
-I’ve always held a certain fascination for the lifestyles of the rich and famous.
+Although it is more like the top 1% these days.
+I have always held a certain fascination for the lifestyles of the rich and famous.
 And now that I am retired, and financially sound, I finally have the chance to take a little taste of what it might be like to live “la belle vie.”
 Monaco seemed the logical place to look.

 There are nearly 40,000 residents living in Monaco, on a piece of land smaller than New York’s Central Park.
 Plus about that same number of people commute into Monaco daily for work, which makes for a highly congested place.